dstillman/amo-validator-bypass/README.md

 # AMO Validator Bypass Proof of Concept

-This is a trivial Firefox extension that performs three potentially malicious tasks but is nevertheless automatically signed by the addons.mozilla.org validator.
+This is a trivial Firefox extension that performs three potentially malicious tasks but would nevertheless be automatically signed by the addons.mozilla.org validator.

 For context, see [Automated Scanning of Firefox Extensions is Security Theater](http://danstillman.com/2015/11/23/firefox-extension-scanning-is-security-theater).